COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-13/README.md

 - [ ] User can go to a certain recipe category
 - [ ] User can view the recipes
 - [ ] User can add recipes (recipe name, photo, ingredients, preparation steps) and view them
-- [ ] User can rate and unrate recipes
 - [ ] User can sign out

 **Optional Nice-to-have Stories**